dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/OmniaCluster/BuildingCluster/install_kubernetes.rst

     The HABANA device plugin for Kubernetes is a “DaemonSet” that allows you to automatically:

         i.
-Enable the registration of Intel Gaudi GPUs in your Kubernetes cluster. ii.
+Enable the registration of Intel Gaudi accelerators in your Kubernetes cluster. ii.
 Keep track of device health.
         iii.
-Run jobs on the Intel Gaudi GPUs.
+Run jobs on the Intel Gaudi accelerators.

     Click `here <https://docs.habana.ai/en/latest/Orchestration/Gaudi_Kubernetes/Device_Plugin_for_Kubernetes.html>`_ for more information.